YinHK-gameDev/unity-learn/animation/State machine/README.md

 - A conditional predicate, if needed (for example, less or greater for floats).
 - A parameter value, if needed.

-> If **Has Exit Time** is enabled for the transition and has one or more conditions, these conditions are only checked after the exit time of the state.
-This allows you to ensure that your transition only occurs during a certain portion of the animation.
+> If **Has Exit Time** is enabled for the transition and has one or more conditions, these conditions are only checked after the **exit time** of the state.
+This allows you to **ensure that your transition only occurs during a certain portion of the animation**.

 ### Transition interruption
 Use the Interruption Source and Ordered Interruption properties to control how your transition can be interrupted.